rcquan/rcquan.github.io/_posts/2015-02-09-nyc-playgrounds.md

 ### Resources

-As there are many more questions to explore, I encourage you to explore the data on your own.
+As there are many more questions to explore, I encourage you to check out the data for yourself.
 To get you started, I published a [GitHub repo](https://github.com/rcquan/nyc-playgrounds) with all the public datasets and scripts needed to replicate the charts above (and then some).
 You can also download the datasets piecemeal via the links below:

 **NYC Planning**